kavanagh/srvlr/README.md

 ## Usage

-`[directory]` is optional.
-Defaults is the current working directory.
+`[directory]` is optional, defaults to the current working directory.

 ```sh
 $ servlr --help